eestevez3/ttsky_SAR_ADC/docs/info.md

 ## How it works

-The goal of the project is to make an 8-bit resolution SAR ADC similar to a group project I didn in college.
-Currently what's available is the sample and hold circuit which was what I had worked on before during college in the team project.
+The goal of the project is to make an 8-bit resolution SAR ADC similar to a group project I did in college.
+I have completed the sample and hold circuit, the r2r DAC, and the comparator.
+The SAR logic has been made but not tested.

 I changed the sample and hold circuit to a simple transmission gate plus capacitor for simple layout and simulation.
 LVS passes and simulation shows a slight delay in rise time for the output.

 I added a simple r2r dac.
-I haven't done extensive testing yet, but current results show at the very least a close approximation to the expected value.
+I might try a different design at some point, but only after I'm done with a complete design.

 Added a comparator based on a circuit from Stefan Schippers and the SAR logic circuit.
-Haven't made the symbols for them yet and need to do testing for them in the testbench.
+The comparator design has been finalized, and the layout has passed LVS.
+Will test the parasitics later, but currently it can detect a difference of 2 mV at high speeds and 1 mV slowly.

 ## How to test